Overview

 Formerly referred to as “multiple personality disorder,” dissociative identity disorder (DID) is a complex and controversial mental health condition categorized as a dissociative disorder.1 Most mental health professionals avoid using the term “multiple personality disorder.”

-DID involves the presence of two or more distinct identity states, each with its own enduring pattern of perceiving, relating to, and thinking about the environment and self.
+Dissociative identity disorder involves the presence of two or more distinct identity states, each with its own enduring pattern of perceiving, relating to, and thinking about the environment and self.
 These identity states alternately control the individual's behavior, often associated with overwhelming experiences or traumas.2 This dissociative disorder can cause an individual to experience significant disruptions and discontinuity in consciousness, memory, identity, perception, emotion, body representation, and behaviors.

 Often, these distinct identity states alternately take control over an individual’s behavior.
-This control may manifest as recurring gaps in recalling everyday events, personal information, or traumatic events.
+This control may manifest as recurring gaps in recalling everyday events, personal details, or traumatic events.
 The gaps go beyond what is considered normal forgetfulness.
 In addition, this condition does not result from substance use or other medical conditions.
 The onset of DID is often traced back to severe psychological or physical abuse during early childhood, commonly including extreme, repetitive physical, sexual, or emotional abuse.

 A person with DID may be confused by their behavior, presenting symptoms that fluctuate and could be misdiagnosed as other mental health conditions.
 These manifestations often significantly impact various areas of functioning, including social, occupational, and other areas.
 Effective treatment for DID typically includes psychotherapy aimed at increasing cooperation among identity states and improving the person's ability to function with a more integrated sense of self.